 - a.
-At least one classroom observation by the Associate Dean, Department Head, and/or tenured faculty member each year. - b.
-Student Evaluations for each course taught each semester
+At least one classroom observation by the appropriate Dean, Department Head, and/or tenured faculty member each year. - b.
+Student Evaluations for each course taught each semester. - c.
+An annual performance evaluation by their Department Head or appropriate Dean or immediate supervisor and the appropriate Divisional Personnel Committee.

-Additionally, Lecturers will undergo an annual performance evaluation by their Department Chair or Associate Dean or immediate supervisor and the appropriate Divisional Personnel Committee.
-All involved in the performance evaluations should realize that Lecturers do not have the same responsibilities and expectations as full-time ranked faculty members.
+All involved in the performance evaluations should realize that lecturers do not have the same responsibilities and expectations as full-time ranked faculty members.
 However, all faculty are expected to 1) teach effectively; 2) be available to their students; and 3) to function within their department/division.
 More information concerning the responsibilities and expectations of non-ranked faculty may be found at the Office of Academic Affairs.

-The Department Head or Associate Dean or immediate faculty supervisor will write the final evaluation utilizing information from the DPC's evaluation and provide the Lecturer with a written copy.
+The Department Head or appropriate Dean or immediate faculty supervisor will write the final evaluation utilizing information from the DPC's evaluation and provide the Lecturer with a written copy.
 The purpose of the evaluation is to identify any areas where improvement can be made and provide constructive feedback.
 Should a lecturer apply for a full-time ranked faculty position, these evaluations shall become part of the candidate's file.